 (2) Any such order may be enforced as if it were a judgment of the court.

-[Clause 7 inserted by No. 67 of 2004 s.
+[Clause 7 inserted: No. 67 of 2004 s.
 42.]

 8. Civil proceedings for recovery

 Where a person contravenes clause 3, 4, 5 or 6, the Authority may, whether or not the person has been convicted of an offence in respect of that contravention, recover from the person as a debt due to the Authority by action in any court of competent jurisdiction —